OnArrow/recite_word/Lesson/Part 02/04/Lesson 36.md

    ```
    She is sure to set up a new record

-   Last night, he was sure to wake up early this morning, but he failed to do it this morning.
+   Last night, he was sure to wake up early this morning, but he failed to do so this morning.

    They are sure to thoroughly clean the house
    ```